azmainadel/azmainadel.github.io/_posts/2020-07-07-sfc-certification.md

 SFC is tailored to help anyone interested to know more about Scrum; learn about key concepts in Scrum, and to get a basic understanding of how Scrum framework works in delivering successful projects.

-Although this is a **free certificate**, this provides with the necessary knowledge of Scrum fundamentals.
+Although this is a **free certificate**, this provides the necessary knowledge on Scrum fundamentals.